cvburgess/leadwithjoy.org/src/posts/weighted-cost-benefit-analysis.md

   - tools
 type: playbook
 title: Weighted Cost / Benefit Analysis
-description: Organize the backlog with a technique that connects your technical debt and wealth to broader organizational goals so your team can get more done with less chaos
+description: Organize your backlog with this technique that connects technical debt / wealth to broader organizational goals so your team can get more done with less chaos
 date: 2025-06-17
 episodeId:
 videoId: